Subscribe to get access

-Christian Coolsaet, Managing Director of Volvo Trucks UK & Ireland, said: “Operating a Volvo FL Electric, particularly where it can be charged with electricity from renewable sources, is a powerful step towards more sustainable city distribution.
-We are confident this new addition to DHL’s fleet will help to improve air quality and reduce traffic noise; and since it produces no tailpipe exhaust emissions, it is perfect for operation within London’s Ultra Low Emission Zone.”
+Christian Coolsaet, Managing Director of Volvo Trucks UK & Ireland, said: “Operating a Volvo FL Electric, particularly where it can be charged with electricity from renewable sources.
+For it is a powerful step towards more sustainable city distribution.
+We are confident this new addition to DHL’s fleet will help to improve air quality and reduce traffic noise.
+In addition and since it produces no tailpipe exhaust emissions.
+So it is perfect for operation within London’s Ultra Low Emission Zone.”

 According to research on behalf of DHL among transport decision-makers, ground transportation is moving away from its traditional role.
 That’s as a commodity towards becoming a business differentiator; 71% believe it is a strategic component of their business, and 75% agree that investment in this area will directly support growth.
 As a result, DHL is investing in areas that matter most to customers and society at large.